Dense Urban & Subterranean Cell (DUSC)

 (JITF)- Counterterrorism (CT) Weapons Branch in support of Operation Enduring Freedom.
 Art retired after 23 years from his full time job with the New York City Police Department (NYPD) in 2020, sixteen of which were spent in the Counterterrorism Division.
 Within, he served as a supervisor, section chief in chemical, biological, radiological, nuclear explosives (CBRNE), and subsequently in the special projects division.
 His work focused on solution development for weapons of mass destruction (WMD) and unmanned aerial systems (UAS) detection, recognition, and mitigation.

-Operations Airborne Ranger Officer with time leading in the US Army 75th Ranger Regiment and training Special Forces as an Irregular Warfare Officer.
+Clay is the inaugural F. T. Aquilino 9/11 Memorial Fellow with the NCUO and actively works to generate irregular warfare solutions to address tactical offensive capability gaps.
+He continues to serve in the Army as a Special Operations Airborne Ranger-qualified Mission Leader, with experience leading in the US Army 75th Ranger Regiment and training Special Forces as an Irregular Warfare Officer.
 He holds a Bachelor’s degree in Engineering from Princeton University and a Master’s degree in Counterterrorism and Substate Violence Prevention from Georgetown University School of Foreign Service.